Written By: JustBoilers.com Experts | Last Updated: May 2022

 A one-off boiler service cost should be up to £100.
 Larger national firms generally charge more than local shops, but it’s up to you to decide where to buy.

-It’s often possible to add servicing and repairs to your home insurance policy by adding an emergency cover package.
-This can work out cheaper, but do check the small print to make sure you are getting like for like.
-Other things to check are:
+It’s usually possible to add servicing and repairs to your home insurance policy by adding an emergency cover package.
+This can work out quite cost-effective, but we always recommend that you check the small print before taking out extra coverage.
+Check that you’re getting like for like, and make sure you have all the information you need to make an informed decision.
+We also suggest your check:

 - Does the insurance cover your type of boiler